-It’s nice to say that we’re going to use the Martial Arts to build confidence and responsibility, but what does this mean in practice?
+It’s nice to say that we’re going to build confidence and responsibility, but what does this mean in practice?

-What actions can we take to help us squeeze some of the juice out of the things we’re experiencing as practitioners?
+In the martial arts, there are a few strategies we use to help us squeeze some of the juice out of the things we’re experiencing as practitioners…and they’re simple enough to help anyone – no matter the age or stage.

 One way is to change our thinking habits.
 Not just what we do, but how we process.